 How to Apply

-Admission to IU is selective, and we review each application for its individual merits and qualities.
-In particular, we consider factors that emphasize academic performance and preparation, the strength and quality of the high school curriculum, recent grade trends, grade point average, and results of the SAT or ACT.
+Admission to IU is selective.
+We review each application for its individual merits and qualities.
+In particular, we consider factors that emphasize academic performance and preparation, including the strength and quality of the high school curriculum, recent grade trends, grade point average, and results of the SAT or ACT.

 Our admission standards for U.S. public and private high school students are listed below and should help you assess your credentials for admission.
 In general, we encourage you to apply to IU if you have been taking four to five academic classes each year and have earned above-average grades in those classes.
-If we decide you aren’t ready for IU’s academic challenges yet, you will be given options to consider, including the possibility of transferring to IU in the future.
+If we are unable to admit you as an incoming freshman, you will be given options to consider, including the possibility of transferring to IU in the future.

 High School Graduation

-You must earn a diploma from an accredited high school (or have a General Equivalency Diploma) to be eligible for admission.
+You must earn a diploma from an accredited high school (or have completed the General Educational Development) to be eligible for admission consideration.
 Students who are homeschooled or attend an alternative school should submit credentials that demonstrate equivalent levels of achievement and ability.

 Applicants should complete at least 34 credits (or semesters) of college-preparatory courses, advanced placement courses, and/or college courses in high school, including: